 With more than half the year in the rear view mirror, it’s time to start thinking about your potential annual tax liability and actions you can take to legally minimize what you will have pay the IRS.
 Here then are some easy to action mid-year tax moves that you should have on your radar now, rather than waiting till December 31st.

 The most likely reason for large refunds are that people withheld too much in their paychecks because they didn’t adjust their withholding based on life events like marriage, kids or job changes.
 Ideally you should have just enough tax – not too much, not too little – withheld from your paychecks to meet your eventual annual tax bill.

 When school’s out, day camps are a good substitute for or supplement to regular child care options.
 The IRS thinks so, too.
 It allows you to count the day camp (not overnight camps) costs toward your child care credit claim.
 Just make sure you hang to those receipts for when you file your taxes.

-You can make a deductible IRA contribution (subject to income limits) as late as April 15 of the subsequent tax year, but the earlier you start the more likely you are to save.
-Opening an IRA is easy and cheap via low cost online brokers; making regular contributions is the hard part.
+You can make a deductible IRA contribution (subject to income limits) as late as April 15 of the subsequent tax year, but the earlier you start the more likely you are to save and enjoy the benefits of compounding.

 Also don’t forget to make the most of your employer 401K account by contributing the maximum or at least enough to get the employer match.
 401K contributions come out of your paycheck before taxes are calculated, meaning you’ll get a small but immediate tax break on your earnings.

 A lot of people with till year end before giving to charity, but avoid the rush and do something that helps others now.
 The IRS allows rewards you for these good deeds by allowing you to write off out-of-pocket costs you incur related to your charitable activities.